PistachioPony/gamesparks-docs/MARKDOWN/SDK Center/Android.md

 Now you need an API key and secret, which you given when you create a game on our platform, click here for a quick guide to show you how.

 Once that's done, now you need to start the connection.
-To do that place this code in the activity's
+To do that place this code in the activity's code body:

 ```
 @Override